wso2/docs-choreo-dev/en/docs/api-management/api-policies.md

 !!! info
     - If you want to enforce the code generation and build process of the mediation application in instances where the specified changes do not take place, you must turn on the **Refresh Mediation Policies** toggle when you configure and deploy the component.
-    - It is useful to enable **Refresh Mediation Policies** when you want to incorporate latest Ballerina patches for your generated mediation application.
+    - It is useful to enable **Refresh Mediation Policies** when you want to incorporate the latest Ballerina patches for your generated mediation application.
 However, this can result in longer deployment times.